khoodehui/tp/docs/UserGuide.md

    * `add n/Momentum d/CS2103T Team Project` : Add a project named `Momentum` to the Project Book in project view.
 Add a task named `Momentum` to the project in task view.

    * `edit 3 n/NewMomentum d/newDescription` : Update the 3rd project/task in the current list.
-The name will be changed to "NewMomentum" and the description will be changed to "NewDescription".
+The name will be changed to `NewMomentum` and the description will be changed to `NewDescription`.

    * `delete 3` : Delete the 3rd project/task shown in the current list.